AnirudhLoya/RiderInfo/README.md

 The accuracy of the location returned is based on the location permissions you've requested and the location sensors that are currently active for the device.
+Stores the data Rider speed,Max speed and avg speed,and ride distance

 To run this sample, **location must be enabled**.